29 Types of Frogs in Mississippi

 1. American Toad

-The American Toad is a well-known now frog found in the state.
+The American Toad is a well-known frog now found in the state.
 It is a medium-sized green or brownish-colored amphibian with short legs and a short, snouted face.

 These types of frogs in Mississippi can be found throughout much of the state, but they are more common near water sources such as ponds, lakes, rivers, and streams.